nichoth/ssc/README.md

 }
 ```

-To **set a previous message in this message**, pass in the previous message as the `--prev` option as a JSON string.
+To **set a previous message in this message**, pass in the previous message as the `--prev` option, as a JSON string.
 This can be used to create a merkle list.

 ```bash
 ssc keys | ssc post --text "woooo testing again" --prev="$(cat ./test/cli/message-json.json)"